ghoomfrog/silili/README.md

 # Lil Si

-Lil Si is a minimalist constructed language, inspired by Toki Pona, with very few sounds and words.
+Lil Si is a minimalist constructed language with very few sounds and words, inspired by Toki Pona.

 > **Note** Click the hamburger button above to reveal the table of content.
 The button looks like this:
 >